osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 ### Creating Plugins

 Plugins are designed to be simple.
-A bare bones world plugin contains a class with with a few member functions:
+A bare bones World plugin contains a class with a few member functions:

 ~~~
 #include <gazebo/gazebo.hh>